I've heard people some people say that technology will solve any resource shortages we might face. Is this true?

 Only the "better seeds" part of the Green Revolution involved pure human ingenuity.
 The rest of the increased production was due to the intensive use of fossil fuels to power machinery, pump groundwater, and synthesize fertilizers, herbicides, and pesticides.

 The fossil fuels of oil and natural gas that have fueled the Green Revolution are depleting non-renewable resources.
 Similarly, two essential minerals found in fertilizer - phosphorous and potash - are being mined at industrial scale and at unsustainable rates.
-Meanwhile, the environmental impacts of producing food for 7+ billion of us are staggering: huge amounts of soil erosion, groundwater depletion, and deforestation; water pollution from fertilizer tun-off; and large amounts of greenhouse gas emissions.
+Meanwhile, the environmental impacts of producing food for 7+ billion of us are staggering: huge amounts of soil erosion, groundwater depletion, and deforestation; water pollution and ocean dead zones from fertilizer tun-off; and enormous amounts of greenhouse gas emissions.

 All this points to steadily increasing food costs in the coming century.
 And, in the global auction for food, the poorest will suffer most.
 Reducing birth rates will allow our soils and aquifers to replenish and help build a sustainable agriculture that can provide adequate nutrition for everyone on the planet.